open-mmlab/mmdetection/MODEL_ZOO.md

 - We report the training GPU memory as the maximum value of `torch.cuda.max_memory_cached()` for all 8 GPUs.
 Note that this value is usually less than what `nvidia-smi` shows, but closer to the actual requirements.
-- We report the inference time with a single GPU.
-This is the overall time including data loading, network forwarding and post processing.
+- We report the inference time as the overall time including data loading, network forwarding and post processing.
 - The training memory and time of 2x schedule is simply copied from 1x.
-It should be very close than the actual memory and time.
+It should be very close to the actual memory and time.

 ## Baselines